Freaks (Timmy Trumpet and Savage song)

 "Freaks" is a song by Australian DJ, producer and musician Timmy Trumpet and New Zealand rapper Savage released on 8 August 2014.
-The song topped the singles chart in New Zealand, was a top 3 hit in Australia, and charted in other countries such as France, Belgium, Hungary, Sweden, Poland and The Netherlands.

-It was certified gold by the Recording Industry Association of America for sales exceeding 500,000 copies, six times platinum by the Australian Recording Industry Association for sales exceeding 420,000 copies and triple platinum by Recorded Music NZ for sales exceeding 45,000 copies.
-Freaks has exceeded more than 500,000 streams online.
+The song topped the singles chart in New Zealand, was a top 3 hit in Australia, and charted in other countries such as France, Belgium, Hungary, Sweden, Poland and the Netherlands.
+It was certified platinum by the Recording Industry Association of America for sales exceeding 1,000,000 copies, nine times platinum by the Australian Recording Industry Association for sales exceeding 630,000 copies and quintuple platinum by Recorded Music NZ for sales exceeding 150,000 copies.
+"Freaks" has exceeded more than 1 billion streams online.

-Freaks debuted on the ARIA Charts at number 1 in both Dance and Australian Singles, and number 10 overall.
+"Freaks" debuted on the ARIA Charts at number 1 in both Dance and Australian Singles, and number 10 overall.
 It is the highest selling single of all time on Ministry of Sound Australia and won "Highest Selling Single" at the 2015 New Zealand Music Awards.
+In May 2025 the song was added to APRA billion streams list.